DIRECTOR OF TUITION ASSISTANCE

-PLAN C: Families receiving tuition assistance may elect to pay their portion of tuition in 10 or 11 equal monthly installments at no interest.
+PLAN C: Families receiving tuition assistance may elect to pay their portion of tuition in 11 equal monthly installments at no interest.
 Tuition Refund Insurance is required for all families not paying tuition in one full payment.

 TUITION ASSISTANCE TIMELINE FOR NEW STUDENTS